A vision for our future

 Comprising over 13,500 plant species, RBGE’s collection includes many plants that are endangered or extinct in their native habitats.

 For visitors, the most visible change will be the addition of a stunning new Glasshouse linking to the Front Range houses.
-Its initial purpose will be to provide temporary accommodation for the thousands of plants being decanted for the refurbishment of the public Glasshouses.
-Ultimately, it will become the point of welcome to a considerably rejuvenated Glasshouse Experience, taking visitors through the modernist Front Range and Victorian Temperate and Tropical Palm Houses.
+It will become the point of welcome to a considerably rejuvenated Glasshouse Experience, taking visitors through the modernist Front Range and Victorian Temperate and Tropical Palm Houses.

 Planned to take shape through a progression of stages over seven years, Edinburgh Biomes will include new research facilities dedicated to combating the increasing numbers of plant pathogens damaging the environment, commerce and gardens big and small.
-There will be new education facilities to engage with students from primary school through to PhD, locally and around the world.
-Central to these improvements will be an efficient, cost effective energy centre, significantly reducing the Garden’s carbon emissions and a new plant health suite which will provide a safe bio-secure propagation environment.
+Central to improvements will be an efficient, cost effective energy centre, significantly reducing the Garden’s carbon emissions and a new plant health suite which will provide a safe bio-secure propagation environment.

 “The need for our pioneering work has never been greater, be it through cutting-edge science, impactful education or inspiring people with the beauty and value of natural capital.
 Edinburgh Biomes is crucial to achieve this and the project needs the widest possible support if we are to secure our place as a leader in plant science and education, horticulture and ensure the astonishing Living Collection thrives for future generations.
 Edinburgh Biomes will engage people of all backgrounds and nationalities, inspiring them to be part of the protection of plant life that sustains and delights us.”